MEMORANDUM OF UNDERSTANDING

 ARTICLE 2 - Objectives of the GENERA Network

-2.1 to support, coordinate and improve gender equality policies in physics research organisations in Europe and world-wide;
+2.1 to support, coordinate and improve EDI in physics research organisations in Europe and world-wide;

-2.3 to provide its Members and Friends with access to expertise on methods to improve gender balance in research content, process, and impact, where evidence shows that balanced gender teams can improve collective intelligence and performance, as well as provide opportunities to identify new markets for science knowledge where gender can differentiate quality of research and innovation outcomes;
+2.3 to provide and share access to expertise on methods to improve gender balance in research content, processes, and impact, as well as to provide opportunities to identify new markets for science knowledge where gender can differentiate quality of research and innovative outcomes;

-2.7 to collectively contribute to the policy making for improvement of the gender balance in the European Research Area.
+2.5 to collectively contribute to the policy making for improvement of gender balance in the European Research Area.

 ARTICLE 3 - Membership